Reading GPS Data from PX4 Autopilot

 This will start a GPS simulation module that replicates a real GPS data.

 4. Save rc.txt file, and reinsert the micro-SD card back into the PX4 flight controller.

-In this task, you will configure and run the pre-defined Simulink model model in External mode to verify the GPS data.
+In this task, you will configure and run the pre-defined Simulink model (px4demo_readGPS) to verify the GPS data.
+While running the model, you can select either Monitor and Tune option or the Connected IO option.
 This model contains the GPS block that reads

 vehicle_gps_position uORB topic.
 After you verify the GPS data, you deploy the model to the PX4 hardware board.